 The disadvantage is, you’re paying more money through the year, which can be harder on your budget.

 How Long Does a Mortgage Last?

-There are two words you need to know when if comes to your mortgage as far as the length of the mortgage goes.
+You need to know two words when it comes to your mortgage as far as the length of the mortgage goes.

 Those words are amortization and term.
 Many people get confused between amortization and term, so let’s clear it up quickly.

 Amortization, which your monthly payments are based on, is the entire length of the loan.